 During the off-season, former Brewers reserve catcher Ned Yost was named manager of the team.
 Though the team once again failed to post a winning record, it did post a 10-game winning streak in late August of 2003.
 Rookie outfielder Scott Podsednik made a mark on the NL, hitting .314, stealing 43 bases and scoring 100 runs.
-The last run came in dramatic fashion as he hit a home run in his final AB of the year.
+The last run came in dramatic fashion as he hit a home run in his final at-bat of the year.

 After the season ended, Los Angeles financier Mark Attanasio purchased the Brewers from the Selig family.
 The sale was approved in mid-January of 2005.
 Since his purchase of the team, the Brewers have enjoyed a resurgence.
 In 2005, the team finished with a 81-81 record.
 It was their first non-losing season since going 92-70 in 1992.

 2006 marked a slight setback for the Brewers, as they slipped back to a losing record at 75-87.
 In 2007, however, the Brewers finally had their first winning season in 15 years with an 83-79 record.
 They narrowly missed the playoffs by finishing just 2 games behind the NL Central champion Chicago Cubs.
-The Brewers led the division by as many as 8 1/2 games on June 23, but their second-half slide sealed the Cubs' division win.
-The Brewers' collapse was overshadowed only by the Mets' failure to make the playoffs despite leading the NL East by 7 games with 17 to go.
+The Brewers led the division by as many as 8 1/2 games on June 23rd, but their second-half slide sealed the Cubs' division win.
+The Brewers' collapse was overshadowed only by the New York Mets' failure to make the playoffs despite leading the NL East by 7 games with 17 to go.
 In 2007, Prince Fielder became the first Brewer to be voted to start an All-Star Game since Molitor in 1988, and 3B Ryan Braun became the first Brewer to win the Rookie of the Year Award selected by the Baseball Writers' Association of America since Pat Listach in 1992.
 Braun defeated Colorado Rockies shortstop Troy Tulowitzki by just 2 votes.

 In 2008, the Brewers were one of the better teams in the National League for much of the season.
-Ace Ben Sheets was chosen to start the 2008 All-Star Game by NL manager Clint Hurdle of Colorado, and second-year player Ryan Braun - now the team's left fielder - was voted by the fans to be a starting outfielder for the National League, edging out Ken Griffey, Jr. late in the voting.
-The Brewers made a significant trade on July 7, trading prospect Matt LaPorta and others to the Cleveland Indians for starter C.C.
+Ace Ben Sheets was chosen to start the 2008 All-Star Game by NL manager Clint Hurdle of Colorado, and second-year player Ryan Braun - now the team's left fielder - was voted by the fans to be a starting outfielder, edging out Ken Griffey, Jr. late in the voting.
+The Brewers made a significant trade on July 7th, trading prospect Matt LaPorta and others to the Cleveland Indians for starter C.C.
 Sabathia.
 In his first nine starts for the Brewers, Sabathia went 8-0 with a 1.60 ERA and five complete games.
 His performance became particularly important as Sheets missed much of the second half with an injury, and a number of clutch starts at the end of the year helped push the team into the postseason for the first time since 1982, as the National League Wild Card.
 The end was not without drama however, as the Brewers fired Ned Yost with 12 games to go, after they had been swept in four games by the Philadelphia Phillies and looked set to once again fall short of the postseason.
 Coach Dale Sveum took over and led the team to a 7-5 record to squeak into the playoffs, where they were defeated in four games by the Phillies in the NLDS.